-The version of the ASHRAE standard that this project was evaluated against was ASHRAE 90.1-
+The version of the ASHRAE standard that this project was evaluated against was ASHRAE 90.1-XXXX <insert year>

-The estimated total annual cost savings by implementing the recommended ECMs is , which is equivalent to an annual percent savings of compared to a ASHRAE 90.1 Baseline Building.
+The estimated total annual cost savings by implementing the recommended ECMs is <insert dollars>, which is equivalent to an annual percent savings of <insert percentage> compared to a ASHRAE 90.1 Baseline Building.

-The estimated total annual water savings by implementing the recommended water conservation measures is , which is equivalent to an annual percent savings of compared to a building complying with the Michigan Plumbing Code.
+The estimated total annual water savings by implementing the recommended water conservation measures is <insert gallons>, which is equivalent to an annual percent savings of <insert percentage> compared to a building complying with the Michigan Plumbing Code.